alf45tar/PedalinoMini/README.md

 Wireless MIDI foot controller for guitarists and more.

+You can change the presets of your guitar rig, turn old MIDI equipment into something that’s USB-compatible, give you hands-free or foot-occupied ways to control your rig during a live performance, and it can be done with WiFi or Bluetooth.
+This is a full-featured MIDI controller, with three user profiles, and it can control a maximum of 36 foot switches.
+That’s an impressive amount of kit for such a small device; usually you’d have to spend hundreds or even thousands of dollars for a simple MIDI controller, and the PedalinoMini does everything with very cheap hardware.

 - Plug-and-play with any MIDI-compatible app on iOS 8 and above as well as OS X Yosemite and above.
 - High customizable using web interface
 - Bluetooth, WiFI, USB and legacy MIDI interfaces